What Should I Do After A Bus Accident?

-- Bus company: Bus company owners can be liable for their bus drivers because their bus drivers must be properly trained and certified before they are even allowed to drive a bus.
+Bus company: Bus company owners can be liable for their bus drivers because their bus drivers must be properly trained and certified before they're allowed to drive a bus.
 If employers fail to train and supervise their bus drivers, they can be held liable for accident-related injuries.
 A bus company must also continuously train and supervise their drivers.
 Failing to do these things is negligent.

-- Bus manufacturers: Bus designers, manufacturers and sellers have to make sure that all buses they design, manufacture or sell are safe.
-If a bus fails or is defective, and that causes a bus accident, these people and entities can be found negligent.
+Bus manufacturers: Bus designers, manufacturers, and sellers have to make sure that all buses they design, manufacture or sell are safe.
+If a bus fails or is defective, and that failure or defect causes a bus accident, these people and entities can be found negligent.

-- Maintenance company: If there was a mechanical issue caused by failing to maintain the bus correctly, and it caused an accident, the bus maintenance company can be held liable.
+Maintenance company: If there was a mechanical issue caused by failing to maintain the bus correctly, and it caused an accident, the bus maintenance company can be held liable.

-- Other vehicles involved in the accident: Sometimes other drivers are part or all of the cause of a bus accident when they don't drive with “due care”.
+Other vehicles involved in the accident: Other drivers can be part or all of the cause of a bus accident if they don't drive with “due care”.
 These drivers can also be found negligent and held legally responsible for your injuries.

-How Long Do I Have to Make My Bus Injury Case In San José?
+How Long Do I Have to Make A Bus Injury Case?

 What Should I Do Right After A Bus Accident?